-(a) the preparatory phase of future infrastructures (e.g. detailed construction plans, legal arrangements, multiannual planning); (b) the implementation phase (e.g. R&D and engineering work jointly with industry and users, development of regional partner facilities aiming at a more balanced development of the European Research Area); and/or (c) the operation phase (e.g. access, data handling, outreach, training and international cooperation activities).
+- (a) the preparatory phase of future infrastructures (e.g. detailed construction plans, legal arrangements, multiannual planning); - (b) the implementation phase (e.g. R&D and engineering work jointly with industry and users, development of regional partner facilities aiming at a more balanced development of the European Research Area); and/or - (c) the operation phase (e.g. access, data handling, outreach, training and international cooperation activities).
 This activity will also support design studies for new research infrastructures through a bottom-up approach.
 4.1.2.
 Integrating and opening existing national research infrastructures of pan-European interest The aim is to open up key national research infrastructures to all European researchers, from both academia and industry, and to ensure their optimal use and joint development.
-The Union will support networks that bring European policy.
-Coordination with the cohesion funding sources will be pursued to ensure synergies and a coherent approach for the development of the research infrastructures.
-4.1.
-Developing the European research infrastructures for 2020 and beyond 4.1.1.
-Developing world-class research infrastructures1 The Union funding will contribute to, as appropriate:
+The Union will support networks that bring together and integrate, on European scale, will help Europe to respond to grand challenges in science, industry and society.
+A balanced distribution of new infrastructures will be taken into account.
+This objective will address those infrastructures that are setting up or that have set up their governance, e.g. on the basis of the European Research Infrastructure Consortium (ERIC) or any equivalent structure at European or international level.
+The Union funding will contribute to, as appropriate: